 A gene is a small section of the DNA that is passed on to you from your parents.
 Everyone has two copies of each gene.
-We have detected an alteration to one of your two copies of the HFE gene, but not both.
-This means you are unlikely to develop genetic haemochromatosis.
-2
+We have detected alterations to both1 of your copies of the HFE gene, but these alterations are not expected to result in symptoms of iron overload.2